Tad, The Lost Explorer

 The film premiered at the Annecy International Animation Film Festival on 5 June 2012 and was theatrically released on 31 August 2012 in Spain by Paramount Pictures.
-The film received positive reviews from Spanish critics, but it was not well received in North America and it earned €45 million on an €8 million budget, making it a box-office hit.
+Spanish critics gave it positive reviews, but it was not well received in North America.
+It earned €45 million on an €8 million budget, making it a box-office hit.

-It was nominated for 5 Goya Awards, winning 3 for Best Animated Film, Best New Director and Best Adapted Screenplay at the 27th Goya Awards.
+It was nominated for 5 Goya Awards, winning 3 for Best Animated Film, Best New Director, and Best Adapted Screenplay at the 27th Goya Awards.

 A sequel, titled Tad the Lost Explorer and the Secret of King Midas, was released in 2017.
 The final installment titled Tad, the Lost Explorer and the Emerald Tablet was released in August 2022.

-Films set in Chicago

 Plot

 Tadeo Jones (Tad Stones in the English version and voiced by Kerry Shale) is a bricklayer who lives in Chicago, working on the construction of the city's subway.
 Ever since he was five years old, he has dreamed of being a professional archaeologist.
 After being fired from his job as a bricklayer for daydreaming and for his dog urinating on the construction foreman, Tad visits his friend Professor Humbert (voiced by Mac McDonald), asking for the professor's help in investigating an apparently vintage bottle of Coca-Cola Tad found on the construction site.
 The professor receives a letter from his friend Professor Lavrof summoning him to Peru to re-unite his half of a stone "key" that will unlock the legendary Incan city of Paititi.
 Arriving at the airport, Professor Humbert suffers an accident after taking the wrong pills and is taken to the hospital.
 Meanwhile, a member of the nefarious firm Odysseus Inc. is spying on them and sends the photo to the other members who are in the Sechura Desert.

 Tad takes the professor's place and, along with his dog Jeff, travels from Chicago to Cusco, Peru. in the Cusco airport Tad meets Freddy (voiced by Cheech Marin), a local hustler.
 Tad is kidnapped by men from Odysseus, who threaten him to give them the stone key, but Tad is saved by Freddy and Sara (voiced by Ariel Winter), Professor Lavrof's daughter, whom Tad falls in love with.
 After joining the two halves of the key, the group travels to Machu Picchu to meet up with Lavrof (also voiced by McDonald).
 Odysseus Inc., led by the evil Kopponen, (also voiced by Kerry Shale) again tries to steal the key, but Tad and Sara escape their clutches.